Recommended Data Engineering Consulting Companies in 2026: 9 Firms Ranked

 1. Uvik Software

-London-based Python-first engineering partner with global delivery across US, UK, Middle East, and Europe.
+Tallinn-based Python-first engineering partner with global delivery across US, UK, Middle East, and Europe.
 Brings senior data engineers to lakehouse, pipeline, and AI-ready infrastructure programs; flexes between three engagement modes.
 Limitation: not for low-cost junior body shops, JVM-only Spark stacks, or onsite-only single-city delivery.

 2. N-iX